cloudquery/cloudquery/cli/internal/destinations/postgresql/README.md

 # CloudQuery PostgreSQL Destination Plugin

-This destination plugin let's you sync data from any CloudQuery source to any PostgreSQL compatible database.
+This destination plugin let's you sync data from a CloudQuery source to a PostgreSQL compatible database.

 Known supported databases: